Recovery From a Transgender Perspective

 “Addressing health-related issues that affect the LGBTQ community is not really taught in medical school or in residencies.
 Sometimes all you get are two hours of training and that’s it,” says Eric Yarbrough M.D., Director of Psychiatry at Callen-Lorde Community Health Center in New York City.

-Even though doctors will admit they lack the training and understanding, they’re just a small piece of the drug-treatment pie.
-Patients interact daily with a large staff, from doctors to cooks to behavioral-health techs, and often have to adhere to rules that weren’t designed with them in mind.
+Even though doctors will admit they lack the training and understanding, they’re just a small piece of the drug-treatment puzzle.
+Clients interact daily with a large number of staff member, from doctors to cooks to behavioral health techs, and often have to adhere to rules that weren’t designed with them in mind.

-Support groups give everyone a sense of freedom.
+Support groups like Gays and Lesbians in Alcoholics Anonymous (GaL-AA) and Gay & Sober are specially designed for the LGBTQ+ community and can give everyone a sense of freedom.
 Attendance isn’t forced, you sleep where you feel safe, and you can find your tribe.
 LGBTQ community centers and recovery clubhouses around the country offer these groups free of charge.

-They’re not for everyone, but even 12-step fellowships have specific meetings for specific groups, like meetings for lesbians, older gay men, trans men, women with alcohol problems, etc.
+They’re not for everyone, but even 12-step fellowships have specific meetings for specific groups, like meetings for lesbians, older gay men, trans men, women with alcohol problems, and other populations.
+Nationally, resources you can turn to include The Pride Institute and the National Association of Lesbian, Gay, Bisexual, Transgender Addiction Professionals (NALGAP).

 The important thing to remember, although cliché, is that it gets better.
-Finding your sober identity while facing your substance demons may feel like an impossible task, but many who’ve come before you have been there, done that…and each and every one of them want to see you shine in recovery, too.
+Finding your sober identity while facing your substance use challenges may feel like an impossible task, but many who’ve come before you have been there, done that and every one of them wants to see you shine in recovery, too.

 Author